 We’re thrilled to be adding more comprehensive periodontic services to our practice!
-Dr. Weightman, a board certified periodontist, will be on site 2-3 days a month to perform surgical periodontal procedures.
+Dr. Shango, a board certified periodontist, is on site 2-3 days a month to perform surgical periodontal procedures.

 What is Periodontics?